Manpreet Kaur

 Manpreet Kaur (born 6 July 1990) is an Indian professional Olympic shot putter.
 Born in Ambala, her gold-medal winning performance of 18.86m at the 2017 Asian Grand Prix in Jinhua, China turned out to be a world-leading throw, taking her to the No. 1 spot in the rankings.
-She also holds the Indian national record 17.96m in Women's Shot Put.
 Kaur was qualified to represented India at Summer Olympics at Rio 2016 in shot put.

 Early life

 Kaur is the eldest of three siblings.
-When she was 13 years old, her father passed away.
+When she was 13 years old, her father died.
 Her mother was paralyzed in 2006.
 She developed an interest in athletics through father and her cousins who were also into sports.
 One of her cousins was a university-level 100m sprinter and other is a discus thrower, while her sister-in-law was also a shot putter.
 She initially trained for a year in the 100m, but her brother whom she trained under felt she would do better in shot put and she switched.
 She hails from Sahauli village from Patiala and works at the Indian Railways.